 That woot ful litel what werre amounteth.”

-LET ME BE THE FIRST TO SAY, at least in public fashion: I hate Teach for America.
-And because we all know, if we follow current educational debate, that Teach for America candidates are way smarter and so are going to save us, let me try to say what I mean in the most erudite fashion.
-I don't hate people in Teach for America.
+LET ME BE THE FIRST TO SAY, at least in this public fashion: I hate Teach for America.
+And because we all know, if we follow current educational debate, that Teach for America candidates are way smarter—and so are going to save us all—let me try to say what I mean in the most erudite fashion.
+I don’t hate people in Teach for America.

 I hate arrogance.

-I don't hate the concept, either.
-I think we can applaud the idea behind TforA: That is, sign up top graduates from top schools like Harvard, Stanford and Yale and clear a path for them to follow to the front of an American classroom.
+I don’t hate the concept either.
+I think we can applaud the idea behind TforA: That is, sign up top graduates from top schools like Harvard, Stanford and Yale and clear a path for them to follow to the front of the American classroom.

 I taught for 33 years.
 So, I know that, all else being equal, smart teachers are better than dumb teachers any school day of the week.

 Why, then, do I hate Teach for America?

 Personally, I loved teaching and in all my years in a classroom would never have allowed myself to hate any child.
 I don’t use the word “hate” loosely.
 The young people I know who are in or have tried to get into the TforA program are wonderful young men and women.

 What, then, is wrong?
 To begin with, we have a serious problem in this country when we start from the premise (now accepted by some of the most obnoxious education reformers in America today) that the big problem in schools is idiot teachers.

 I see stories about the shooting at Chardon High, here in Ohio, for instance and wonder, “Does anyone believe that all that blood was spilled because some teacher was stupid?
 You don’t have to be all that gifted intellectually to notice that most problems in education have nothing to do with the mental capacities of the men and women at the fronts of our nation’s classrooms.